alvaro-lang/text-translation-api/README.md

 API with Django Rest Framework.

+You can try the web app here: https://text-translation-ui.netlify.app/

 ---

 App which allows you to translate text into any language of your choice, offering the ability to adjust the translation tone between formal or informal based on your needs.
 Additionally, for your convenience, you can use voice input to dictate the text you want to translate, eliminating the need to type manually.
 Also, when you log in, you will have access to your translation history.